-If you are able to get up early and arrive at the real rope drop time of 7:45 am, you can save $23 per person by doing Standby for both these attractions.
+If you are able to get up early and arrive at the real rope drop time of 7:45 am, you can save $15+ per person by doing Standby for Rise.

 4. Genie Plus Tips and Hacks: Keep An Eye On Standby Lines!

-While you’re in standby with early entry, don’t forget to go ahead and make that decision about Genie+ if you hadn’t already.
+While you’re on standby with early entry, don’t forget to go ahead and make that decision about Genie+ if you haven’t already.

 If you do decide to use it, book Slinky right at 7 am and then consider Millennium Falcon or Tower of Terror as your next priority.
-Those are the three attractions that are likely to sell out on most days.
+Those three attractions are likely to sell out on most days.

-Don’t forget to check out the standby lines, however, for these rides.
-Especially if you took advantage of early entry hours.
+Don’t forget to check out the standby lines for these rides, especially if you took advantage of early entry hours.

-At this point, we had already purchased Genie+ but we had also pretty much covered the big rides that were important for us at Hollywood Studios.
+At this point, we had already purchased Genie+ but also covered the big rides that were important for us at Hollywood Studios.

 We rode Rise, Tower, Rock N Roll, and held a Slinky Dog Dash LL for later in the morning.

-We covered the attractions we wanted to do at Hollywood Studios, had a lovely lunch at The ABC Commissary, and used our park hopper to stack and hack our way through Magic Kingdom that evening.
+We covered the attractions we wanted to do at Hollywood Studios, had a lovely lunch at The ABC Commissary, and used our park hopper to stack and hacks to max out Genie+ our way through Magic Kingdom that evening.

 We left the park just as the thick of the crowds started flowing in.